 This kid.
 He thinks he is the G.O.A.T. (the greatest of all time).

 A few weeks back I got a call from his school informing me he had hit his head.
 All was well but recently he asked me about it.
 How did I know he didn’t have a concussion?
-I said that the school nurse had asked him a bunch of questions that he answered correctly and that indicated he was fine.
+I said that the school nurse had asked him a bunch of questions that he answered correctly which indicated he was fine.
 What were the questions he wanted to know?

 “Well, she asked you who your favorite person in the whole world was and you said ‘my mom’ and that’s how we knew you were okay.”